pruthvimax/Mini-Event-Management-System/README.md

 Only authenticated users can access protected routes by providing a valid JWT token in the Authorization header.

 This completes the authentication layer of the system.

+---

+## Day 4 Progress — Event Service Microservice

+Today we implemented the core Event Management functionality.

+### New Microservice

+Event Service (runs on port 8001)

+### Implemented Endpoints

+POST /events/create (Protected)
+GET /events

+### Features

+* Separate microservice for event handling
+* MongoDB Atlas integration
+* JWT-based authorization
+* Only authenticated users can create events
+* Public event listing

+### Result

+The system now supports real event creation and retrieval.
+This marks the transition from an authentication server to a complete Event Management backend.